Charles “Charlie” Bowdre – Unlucky Friend To Billy the Kid

 Charlie Bowdre

-Charles “Charlie” Bowdre was a friend to Billy the Kid, who fought alongside him in the Lincoln County War.
+Charles “Charlie” Bowdre was a friend of Billy the Kid, who fought alongside him in the Lincoln County War.
 Though not known to have been involved in outlaw activities, his relationship with the gang made him suspect.

-Though he was not overly involved with Billy’s cattle rustling activities, he remained friends with several of the gang members and, by association, was a suspect in their outlaw endeavors.
+Though he was not overly involved with Billy’s cattle rustling activities, he remained friends with several gang members and, by association, was a suspect in their outlaw endeavors.
 In December 1880, he was riding into Fort Sumner with Billy and his gang when Pat Garrett shot and killed gang member Thomas O’Folliard.
-The others escaped, but several days later, on December 23, 1880, Garrett, along with a 20-man posse, tracked them down to an abandoned farmhouse near Stinking Springs, New Mexico.
-Inside were Billy the Kid, Charlie Bowdre, Dave Rudabaugh, Tom Pickett, and Billy Wilson.
+The others escaped, but several days later, on December 23, 1880, Garrett and a 20-man posse tracked them down to an abandoned farmhouse near Stinking Springs, New Mexico.
+Billy the Kid, Charlie Bowdre, Dave RudabaughTom Pickett, and Billy Wilson were inside.

 When Garrett called for the men’s surrender, Billy responded by firing several shots.
 The posse returned the gunfire, and as Bowdre was passing by a window, he was hit in the chest and screamed, “I’m killed, Billy, they killed me.”
 Billy responded by pushing him out the door, telling him to get revenge before he died.
-But, Charlie didn’t have the strength to fire and was soon hit several more times.
+But Charlie didn’t have the strength to fire and was soon hit several more times.
 His body lay there for two more days as the posse kept up the siege until the outlaws, out of food and water, finally surrendered.

 Also See: